 Ricky proud to celebrate Ipswich’s fantastic achievements

-HAVING put his hand up early to play, popular footballer Ricky Bird is eagerly awaiting Saturday night's Ipswich Indigenous All Stars encounter.
+HAVING put his hand up early to play, popular footballer Ricky Bird is eagerly awaiting today's Ipswich Indigenous All Stars encounter.

 The former Ipswich Jets half was among the first players to accept when the call went out to line up against the Ipswich All Stars at the North Ipswich Reserve.